1

 If a nonresident employee performs services both inside and outside of Colorado during a pay period, the employee’s wages are apportioned to Colorado based on the number of days during the pay period the employee performs services in Colorado in relation to the total number of days the employee performed services during the pay period.
 An employee is deemed to have performed services in Colorado on any day in which the employee is physically present in Colorado for the majority of the time during which the employee performs services on such day.

 An employee is deemed to be physically present in Colorado during any time the employee spends travelling to Colorado to perform services.
-An employee is not deemed to be physically present in Colorado during any time the employee spends travelling in departing from Colorado.
+An employee is not deemed to be physically present in Colorado during any time the employee spends travelling while departing from Colorado.

 The following example illustrates the calculation of Colorado wages for a nonresident employee who works both inside and outside of Colorado.